GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 * **Cron events not running** – Verify WP-Cron execution by visiting `wp-cron.php` manually or configuring a real cron job.
 You can reschedule events programmatically via `Softone_Item_Sync::schedule_event()`.

 == Changelog ==

+= 1.8.88 =
+* Feature: Add a settings toggle that enables colour-based variable product handling without requiring a code snippet filter.
+* Change: Honour the new setting in the variable product handling filter so variation queues and creation run when the checkbox is selected.

 = 1.8.87 =
 * Restore variable product conversion when `softone_wc_integration_enable_variable_product_handling` is enabled so colour-linked Softone items publish as WooCommerce variations with synced price, stock, and metadata.